xor218/xor218.github.io/make.markdown

 <ul>
 {% for page in site.pages %}
-    {% if page.path contains 'make' %}
+    {% if page.path contains 'Make' %}
         <!-- not include self -->
         {% unless page.listedInHeader %}
             <li>